July 29, 2017

 Right now, we are working on a prototype for RFID-based inventory tracking and about to install a first pilot in a German hospital chain.
-As we transition out of WATTx, we’re looking for a skilled and motivated CEO with experience in the healthcare sector to join the founding team.

 We’re also looking for additional pilot project partners; so if you are interested in discussing inventory management in your own hospital, contact us.